Written by Ari Parker — Updated: Tuesday, April 11, 2023

 Part of what makes Medicare popular is the incredible value it provides, yet some are unable to afford their monthly Medicare costs.
 The good news is there are ways to save on Medicare.
 One option is to switch to a plan that better fits your needs.
 Chapter Advisors are able to help you search through every plan available to find one that’s best for your health and financial situation.
 We’ve saved Medicare beneficiaries thousands of dollars!
 Medicaid is another way that those eligible can save on Medicare costs.

-Medicaid is a joint federal and state program that offers healthcare coverage to eligible individuals, including low-income families, pregnant women and children, and those receiving Supplemental Security Income.
-While the program is subject to federal standards, states are responsible for administering Medicaid, and each state’s Medicaid program varies.
+Medicaid is a joint federal and state program that offers healthcare coverage to eligible, low-income individuals, including families, pregnant women and children, and those receiving Supplemental Security Income.
+While the program is subject to federal standards, states are responsible for administering Medicaid, and each state Medicaid agency runs things a little differently.
+So, when looking up Medicaid programs and eligibility, refer to your state Medicaid site, which you can find here.

 When it comes to their original purpose, Medicare and Medicaid are similar.
 Both provide affordable healthcare coverage to underserved Americans.
 As a result, their names share some commonalities, they were created at the same time, and they’re run by the CMS.